Coming to Terms With Being a Widow

 Learning to live as a single woman

 If you’re left with children or a demanding job, it’s possible you’ll find your feet rather more quickly.
-If you’re home alone and not busy, how you cope with your loss could be more difficult.
+If you’re home alone and not busy, how you cope with your loss could be more challenging.
 Children and/or a demanding job can be a significant driving force.
 Your commitment to the wellbeing of your family will hopefully help you to keep your head above water.

 Kick-start each day with a positive outlook